Mahonia aquifolium - Oregon Grape-Holly

 Growing and Maintenance Tips:

 Mahonia grow best in partial to full shade, in a moist, slightly acidic soil.
-Though it grows slowly, it suckers, and will need some care to keep it formal-looking.
+Though it grows slowly, it suckers, and will need some care to keep it looking formal.

 Additional Notes about Oregon Grape-Holly: